faisalkhan1690/VolleySampleKotlin/README.md

 VolleySample
 ===================================

->This project is a sample for using Volley library in your project.I have used few method of Volley in this project such as:
+>This project is a sample for using Volley library in your project.I have used few methods of Volley in this project such as:

 - StringRequest
 - StringRequest with Post